wilsonh4522/hunger-games/situations/someone-dying.md

-You grabbed a weapon and you see someone about to die
+In the clearing you see someone injured badly
 1. [Try and help the person](die.md)
 2. [Ignore and runaway](meet-opponent.md)